EASME

 Grant in 2014

-Save Innovations SAS, based in Grenoble, France, specializes in the design, development, and marketing of pico-turbine power supplies that harness energy from low-speed fluids, particularly water.
-The company offers a range of low-voltage power supply solutions for various applications, including control equipment for water networks, sensors used in sea fishing nets, and safety and comfort equipment on cruise sailboats.
-Additionally, its products cater to irrigation systems, river signaling equipment, natural hazard monitoring, stationary camping vehicles, stand-alone lighting, and power supply for isolated stations and housing.
-Save Innovations serves both B2B and B2C markets internationally and has been operational since its incorporation in 2012.
+Save Innovations SAS is a company based in Grenoble, France, focused on designing, developing, and marketing pico-turbine power supply solutions that harness energy from low-speed fluids, particularly water.
+Founded in 2012, the company offers a range of low-voltage power supplies for various applications, including control equipment for water networks, sensors for sea fishing nets, and comfort and safety systems for cruise sailboats.
+Their products are also utilized in irrigation systems, river signaling equipment, natural hazard monitoring, camping car stationary use, stand-alone lighting, and power supply for isolated stations and housing.
+Serving both B2B and B2C markets internationally, Save Innovations aims to enhance water system performance and ensure water quality through its innovative energy recovery solutions.

 Galcon